 Why Trust The Spruce Eats?

-For this document, we interviewed Marisa DeDominicis, the Co-Founder and Executive Directive of Earth Matters NY, for background information on what to look for in a compost bin and the best types of compost bins for different lifestyles.
+For this document, we interviewed Marisa DeDominicis, the Co-Founder and Executive Director of Earth Matters NY, for background information on what to look for in a compost bin and the best types of compost bins for different lifestyles.